All Products

 HTTPS

 The certificate for the domain name *.aliyuncs.com is issued by GlobalSign.
 By default, most Linux and Windows servers are preconfigured to trust this certificate.
-If a server does not trust this certificate, download and install the certificate.
+If a server does not trust this certificate, you must download and install the certificate.
 For more information, see Certificate installation.